Unity-Technologies/com.unity.webrtc/Documentation~/index.md

 **WebRTC for Unity** is a package that allows [WebRTC](https://webrtc.org) to be used in Unity.

-If you interest in the streaming solution with WebRTC, you can check [Unity Render Streaming](https://github.com/Unity-Technologies/UnityRenderStreaming).
+If you are interested in the streaming solution with WebRTC, you can check [Unity Render Streaming](https://github.com/Unity-Technologies/UnityRenderStreaming).

 ## Guide